 This is a very favourite craft tool for both skilled and unskilled field staff.
 It’s very easy to use, and very effective on these shorter links.
 It won’t do much on fibre length over about 5 Km, for which another solution is needed.
 Most useful where the fibre ends are accessible, which may make it of limited use when re-entering a live system.

 Simple hands-on training is needed to learn how to bend a fiber to make it glow.
 As PONs use APC connectors, an APC-PC adaptor patch lead may be required to match the VLS connector. –Refer Section 7.2 ORL for cautionary.

-The use of a fibre identifier when working on live cable is mandated by many network owners so as to minimise costly outages.
+The use of a fibre identifier when working on live cable is mandated by many network owners to minimise costly outages.

 All fibre identifiers create a small loss on the fibre when in use.
 This loss is often overlooked by some system designers who produce designs with minimal ‘head room’ or ‘system margin’.
 Failure to allow sufficient ‘head room’ for foreseeable maintenance activities can have disastrous results.